Qiskit/documentation/docs/api/qiskit-ibm-provider/qiskit_ibm_provider.transpiler.passes.scheduling.md

 ![../\_images/qiskit\_ibm\_provider.transpiler.passes.scheduling\_2\_0.png](/images/api/qiskit-ibm-provider/qiskit_ibm_provider.transpiler.passes.scheduling_2_0.png)

-The [`IBMBackend`](qiskit_ibm_provider.IBMBackend "qiskit_ibm_provider.IBMBackend") configures a translation plugin `IBMTranslationPlugin` to automatically apply transformations and optimizations for IBM hardware backends when invoking `transpile()`.
+The [`IBMBackend`](qiskit_ibm_provider.IBMBackend "qiskit_ibm_provider.IBMBackend") configures a translation plugin `IBMTranslationPlugin` to automatically apply transformations and optimizations for IBM hardware backends when invoking [`transpile()`](/api/qiskit/compiler.html#qiskit.compiler.transpile "(in Qiskit v0.44)").
 This will automatically convert all old style `c_if` conditioned gates to new-style control-flow.
 We may then schedule the transpiled circuit without further modification.

 ```python
 # Temporary workaround for mock backends.
 For real backends this is not required.